Jaiyob/odin-recipies/README.md

 This is a basic HTML practice project for The Odin Project tutorial.
+This is my third time returning to Odin Project and starting over, but this time I'm planning to take my time and stick with it.